Book Recommendations

 RZA’s part-memoir, part-philosophy book completely changed the way I see the world and live my life.
 You don’t need to be a hip hop fan for this book to blow your mind.

-THE FOUR AGREEMENTS, BY DON MIGUEZ RUIZ
+THE FOUR AGREEMENTS, BY DON MIGUEL RUIZ

 This book helped make me a better person practically overnight.
 It gave me a vocabulary that I use when speaking to myself when life gets hard or disappointing, and it’s helped me develop more temperance and intellectual honesty.